-Based on the above, the usage of the Medical Centre in the new Stage 1B building can be permitted provided that it is located on level 1 of the building or higher and it is not used as a day surgery facility.
+Based on the above, the usage of the childcare centre in the new Stage 1B building can be permitted provided that it is located no lower than the first floor (i.e. not on the ground floor) and its design and emergency management procedures follow the planning Guidelines and the recommendations of this report.

-8 Qualifications
+9 Qualifications

-This report has been prepared for AMP Capital Investors Ltd to assess the feasibility of a Medical Centre for Stage 1B of the Marrickville Metro Shopping Centre.
+This report has been prepared for AMP Capital Investors Ltd to assess the feasibility of a childcare centre for Stage 1B of the Marrickville Metro Shopping Centre.
 The report is subject to the following qualifications:

-- The exact location and size of the Medical Centre in the Stage1B development is not known - It is assumed that the actions proposed in the FERP for Stage1B development would be implemented along with the recommendations from the ERPT developed by the Medical Centre - Study results should not be used for purposes other than those for which they were prepared.
+- The exact location and size of the childcare centre in the Stage1B development is not known - This report is based on the preliminary assessment of planning controls for the proposed childcare centre - It is assumed that the actions proposed in the FERP for Stage1B development would be implemented along with the recommendations from the emergency plan developed by the childcare centre - Study results should not be used for purposes other than those for which they were prepared.